MEDS-SBBG-milkweed/milkweed-site-finder/text/background_info.md

+**Welcome to the SBBG’s milkweed site finder dashboard!**

-Milkweed site finder is an app that let's you visualize The Santa Barbara Botanic Garden milkweed field survey data.
+Milkweed site finder is an app that lets you visualize the Santa Barbara Botanic Garden’s milkweed field survey data.

-From the left navigation panel you'll be able to access the maps, models, and visualizations concerning the Los Padres National Forest and its early-season milkweed habitat in connection with monarch butterfly habitat restoration efforts.
+From the left navigation panel, you'll be able to access the maps, models, and visualizations concerning the [Los Padres National Forest](https://www.fs.usda.gov/lpnf)  and its early-season milkweed habitat in connection with monarch butterfly habitat restoration efforts.

-It has been made with Shiny and you may find the code on [GitHub](https://github.com/milkweed-mod/milkweed_site_finder).
+It has been made with Shiny in R – our source code is publicly available on [GitHub](https://github.com/milkweed-mod/milkweed_site_finder).